catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 =============

-The alarm service allows you to create alarms that monitor custom parameters on your project and alert you when something changes.
-An alarm when triggered will inform some other service or software of a state change; whichever service is contacted by the alarm should be set up to perform some action based on this alert.
-This is typically paired with the orchestration service to implement autohealing and autoscaling functions for your instances.
+The alarm service allows you to create alarms that monitor custom parameters on your project and alert you if these parameters are met.
+An alarm when triggered, will inform some other service or software of a state change.
+Services contacted by the alarm should be set up to perform some action based on this alert.
+This typically is used alongside the orchestration service to implement autohealing and autoscaling protocols for your compute instances.

 Kubernetes service
 ==================